Flies That Eat Dead Things!

 Due to their amazing metallic colours, these insects are among the most recognisable flies in the UK.
 Bluebottles and green bottles, in particular, are very distinctive and recognisable to most people.

-Blowfly infestations where large blooms of hundreds or thousands of flies appear suddenly over a few days are a sure sign that nature has cleaned up.
+Blowfly infestations often present as large blooms of hundreds or thousands of flies.
+Large blooms appear suddenly over a few days are a sure sign that nature has cleaned up.

-Flies are a blessing in disguise, quickly consuming putrid, stinking carcasses and protein-based products and ending the smell as they do.
+You must view flies as a blessing in disguise.
+Fly larvae quickly consume putrid, stinking carcasses and protein-based products, quickly ending the smell as they do.

 Where Do Blowflies Come From?

 These nuisance flies feed on carrion.
 A rodent that has died after a pest control treatment under your floor is a great example.
-Flies also consume decaying organic matter like manure, yet they can also be seen on flowers where they also consume carbohydrate-rich nectar.
+Flies also consume decaying organic matter.
+This includes manure, yet they can also be seen on flowers where they also consume carbohydrate-rich nectar.

-Blowflies are generally strong, stout, and noisy fliers.
-They are seen in our homes in autumn when they come indoors to shelter, and overwinter and once more when they emerge during the warmer days of spring.
+Blowflies are generally strong, stout, and noisy fliers that we hear before we see.
+In the autumn flies come indoors to overwinter, before emerging once again during the warmer days of spring.

-Lure based Flytraps are very effective against blowflies, as are electronic fly killers or EFK’s as they are more commonly known.
+Lure based Flytraps are very effective against blowflies, as are electronic fly killers or EFK’s.

 Why Are Blowflies in The House?